mianwei66/ATT_Future_Stock_Price_Prediction/README.md

 So by calculating the ADF, the P-value is smaller than 0.05.
 So in our dataset, there is no seasonal affect.

+3. Modeling and Evaluation:

-2 models are applied to this time series: ARIMA and LSTM.
+  Two models are applied to this time series.
+  After evaluation using RMSE metrix, the LSTM model which RMSE is 0.2605, out perform the ARIMA model which RMSE is 3.9038